frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 ##### Execution Time Analysis

 I started by testing with the same code we used to test the Fibonacci functions.
-However, the execution times were very large, much larger than I expected.

-In my initial analysis, I noticed some inconsistencies in the execution times.
+However, in my initial analysis, I noticed some inconsistencies in the execution times.
 To address this, I refined our measurement methodology by eliminating lambda functions and directly measuring execution time within the main loop.
 This removed potential overhead introduced by the lambdas, leading to more reliable results.
 So, I wrote a new, simpler, and more direct code to test the functions:

 ```Cpp
 #include <iostream>